Edinburgh in Autumn: 30 Things to Do this Fall

 Is it even autumn if you’ve not taken a photo of a pumpkin spice latte and put it on social media?

-Skip Starbucks, there’s plenty of choice between independent cafes in Edinburgh with Stockbridge being the perfect location for a lazy Sunday stroll and spiced coffee stop.
+There’s plenty of choice between independent cafes in Edinburgh, with Stockbridge being the perfect location for a lazy Sunday stroll and a spiced coffee stop.

 Or if you can only make it to the City Centre, head to Black Medicine (2 Nicolson Street) for a liquid fall fix.